Statement of Purpose

 My professional work began as an actor in Chicago, where I trained at The Theatre School at DePaul University and The School at Steppenwolf.
 Like many freelance artists forging a career for themselves, I found myself in an unsustainable cycle of burn out.
-I was supplementing income through various teaching and mentorship positions, which allowed me to invest and support others, but I lacked the skills and tools to invest in and support myself.
+I was supplementing income through various teaching and mentorship positions, which allowed me to invest in and support others, but I lacked the skills and tools to invest in and support myself.

-I uplift and amplify queer, feminist perspectives in my work— not to preach to the choir of fellow young(ish), theatre-going folx— but to spark new insights and questions from an intergenerational audience who may have nothing in common besides a desire to better themselves for the benefit of their community.
-Like a great sports coach, my creative process is athletic and intentional.
-I utilize Brave Space tools to build a foundation of trust and accountability within a team.
+As an actor, director and producer: I uplift and amplify queer, feminist perspectives in my work— not to preach to the choir of fellow young(ish), liberal folx— but to spark new insights and questions from an intergenerational audience who may have nothing in common besides a desire to better themselves for the benefit of their community.
+Like a great sports coach, my creative approach is physical and intentional.
 I champion the pursuit of fun, and will to risk failure for growth.
-I am ready to make theatre that pushes all players, from actor to spectator, out of a solitary headspace and into an embodied journey together.
+I utilize Brave Space tools to build a foundation of trust and accountability with clients and teams.